mqmanan/mqmanan/README.md

 - 🌱 I’m currently learning -- C#, SQL, .NET and building fullstack applications using VS & VS Code for clientside

-*   🌍  I'm based in Washington, DC but willing to move (if needed).
+*   🌍  I'm based in the DC/Washingtong/Virginia area but willing to move (if needed).

 ### Skills
 <p align="left">